Kenneth Dunkin: State representative

 On March 7, 2016, Representative Dunkin's opponent, attorney Juliana Stratton, announced that the President of the United States had personally endorsed her in the upcoming primary.
 The endorsement came just weeks after Representative Dunkin claimed that the President had given him a "shout out" and "reaffirmed" Dunkin's decision to side with Republican Governor Bruce Rauner on a number of key issues.
-When the President Obama was addressing the Illinois General Assembly, the POTUS said reaching political compromise across the aisle "doesn't make me a sellout to my own party."
+When President Obama was addressing the Illinois General Assembly, the POTUS said reaching political compromise across the aisle "doesn't make me a sellout to my own party."
 Dunkin stood up and shouted "Yes!" and Obama replied, "Sit down Dunkin, we'll talk later."